iFluor® 720 maleimide

 Note: For longer-term storage, the dye-protein conjugate solution needs to be concentrated or freeze-dried.

-Determining the Degree of Substitution (DOS) is crucial in characterizing dye-labeled proteins.
-Lower DOS proteins tend to have weaker fluorescence, but higher DOS proteins may also have reduced fluorescence.
-For most antibodies, the optimal DOS is between 2 and 10, depending on the dye and protein properties.
+The Degree of Substitution (DOS) is the most important factor for characterizing dye-labeled protein.
+Proteins of lower DOS usually have weaker fluorescence intensity, but proteins of higher DOS tend to have reduced fluorescence too.
+The optimal DOS for most antibodies is recommended between 2 and 10 depending on the properties of dye and protein.
 For effective labeling, the degree of substitution should be controlled to have 5-8 moles of iFluor® 720 maleimide to one mole of antibody.
-The following steps are used to determine the DOS of iFluor® 720 maleimide-labeled proteins:
+The following steps are used to determine the DOS of iFluor® 720 maleimide-labeled proteins.

 Spectrum